 - CHECK jar lids for seals.
 Lids should not flex up and down when center is pressed.
 Remove bands.
 Try to lift lids off with your fingertips.
 If the lid cannot be lifted off, the lid has a good seal.
 If a lid does not seal within 24 hours, the product can be immediately reprocessed or refrigerated.
 Clean mason jars and lids.
-Label and share then store in a cool, dry, dark place up to 1 year.
+Label and share then store in a cool, dry, dark place.
+SureTight™ Lids seal up to 18 months.

 - Don't forget to celebrate what you make on Facebook!